neogeographica/quakestarter/docsource/other_stuff/auto_setup_logic.rst

 When Quakestarter wants to copy a file or directory from some existing Quake installation, it will run through a series of candidate locations.
 Each time it finds something that looks good, it asks you if you want to copy the necessary file/directory from that location.
 If you say no, it keeps looking.

 The first steps in this process involve checking the Windows registry for installations from Steam, GOG, or Bethesda.
-(The info for Xbox Game Pass installations is not in the registry.)
+(The info for Xbox Game Pass installations is not in the registry.
+Not sure yet about the Epic store.)

 If Quakestarter doesn't get the file from any of those places, it then checks 1) on every disk, 2) across a set of top-level folders, for each of 3) a list of likely paths under those top-level folders.